All Out of Love (TV series)

 All Out of Love (凉生，我们可不可以不忧伤) is a 2018 Chinese television series based on Le Xiaomi's novel Liang Sheng, Can We Not Be Sad.
-It is directed by Liu Junjie, and stars Wallace Chung, Ma Tianyu and Sun Yi.
+It is directed by Liu Junjie, and stars Wallace Chung, Ma Tianyu, Yu Menglong, and Sun Yi.
 It airs on Hunan TV on September 17, 2018.

 Synopsis

 Because of their family situation and hard life, Jiang Sheng (Sun Yi) and her older adopted brother, Liang Sheng (Ma Tianyu) leans on each other to survive.
 Even though materialistic substance was scarce, the greatest happiness for both of them was to be by each other's side.

 After an accident during their university days, Liang Sheng got badly injured and disappears for many years.
 With the accompaniment of Cheng Tianyou (Wallace Chung), Jiang Sheng searches high and low for Liang Sheng.
+Cheng Tianyou also bears long-standing guilt toward his younger brother, Cheng Tian’en (Yu Menglong), who was left physically disabled due to a childhood accident.
+Tian’en’s presence and complex relationship with Tianyou place additional emotional strain on the family, affecting Tianyou’s decisions and interactions with those around him.
+Throughout the series, Tian’en’s condition and behavior subtly influence the unfolding events, shaping Tianyou’s sense of responsibility and contributing to the challenges he faces in his personal and romantic life.
 Tianyou falls in love with the seemingly normal but extraordinary Jiang Sheng.
 His devotion pays off, they fall in love and ready to start a family together.
 However, the reappearance of Liang Sheng complicates things as he was revealed to be Cheng Tianyou’s cousin.
 Led to believe Liang Sheng has terminal illness, Jiang sacrifices her relationship with Cheng Tianyou in order to take care of Liang Sheng.
 As Liang Sheng starts to recover, he finally confesses his love to Jiang Sheng and rejected by her.
 After many trials and tribulations Jiang Sheng finally realizes the true meaning of life and love, and decides to bravely pursue her heart.
 Jiang Sheng goes to France and after many hardships, the lovers finally harvested their faith in love.